József Varga (footballer, born 1988)

-József Varga ([ˈjoːʒɛf ˈvɒrɡɒ]; born 6 June 1988) is a Hungarian professional footballer who plays as a defensive midfielder for the Hungarian club Debrecen.
+József Varga ([ˈjoːʒɛf ˈvɒrɡɒ]; born 6 June 1988) is a Hungarian professional footballer who plays as a defensive midfielder.

 Club career

 Early years

 Varga was seven years old when he started playing football, influenced by his father.
 Playing primarily as a striker he made his breakthrough in 2000.
 In the 2007–08 season he started in the Debrecen B team before moving on to play for their A team.

 Debrecen

 Varga's first trophy was won against Budapest Honvéd by 4–1 on aggregate.
 The first leg finished 1–1 in the Bozsik Stadion.
 In the UEFA Champions League 2007–08 season Debrecen entered in the second qualifying round.
 Debrecen faced with the Swedish champion IF Elfsborg.
 Debreceni VSC were eliminated from the Champions League 1–0 on aggregate.
 In the Hungarian League 2007–08 season, Varga's team finished second while MTK became first.
 Debrecen won the Hungarian Cup in the 2007–08 season by beating Budapest Honvéd in the final 9–1 on aggregate.
 Debrecen played in the 2008–09 UEFA Cup.
 In the first round of the Central-East region they drew in Kazakhstan against Shakhter Karagandy 1–1, while in the second leg they beat the Kazakh team by 1–0.
 Debrecen qualified for the second round by 2–1 on aggregate.
 In the second round Debrecen faced with the Swiss BSC Young Boys.
 Debrecen were eliminated from the UEFA Cup by 3–7 on aggregate.
 Rudolf won the 2008–09 Nemzeti Bajnokság I season after beating their provincial rivals Diósgyőri VTK 3–2 away.
 In the 2009–10 season, Debrecen played in the UEFA Champions League.
 After beating Kalmar FF, Levadia Tallinn, and Levski Sofia Debrecen reached the group stages of the 2009–10 UEFA Champions League season.
 Varga scored a goal against Levski in the Puskás Ferenc Stadium.

 On 1 May 2012, Varga won the Hungarian Cup with Debrecen by beating MTK Budapest on penalty shoot-out in the 2011–12 season.
 This was the fifth Hungarian Cup trophy for Debrecen.
 On 12 May 2012, Varga won the Hungarian League title with Debrecen after beating Pécs in the 28th round of the Hungarian League by 4–0 at the Oláh Gábor út Stadium which resulted the sixth Hungarian League title for the Hajdús.